Simultaneous death: Switzerland

 The only case where a dead person can inherit from another deceased person occurs when there is a provable time span between their deaths.
 If it cannot be reliably ascertained who died first, courts will assume that all involved persons have died at exactly the same time.
 So, in case of commorientes, nobody will inherit from the other person.

+Denmark

+In cases where two persons, who stand to inherit one another, die in circumstances where it cannot be determined who died first, neither party is assumed to have survived the other.